lache-melvin/file-creator/README.md

 # File Creator

-So basically there's going to be a form, you'll fill it out, and BAM there's your documents.
-There's going to be a better description one day - today is not that day.
+So (hear me out) there's going to be a form, you'll fill it out, and BAM there's your documents.

 I wanted an opportunity to play with TypeScript and Electron - here we are :)